Third Crossing - West Shore Roadwork

 Knowing there will be loads of traffic using the two-lane Montreal Street to and from John Counter (Third Crossing side) during both commutes, I would think a right turn lane on Montreal St. northbound onto JCB (third crossing side) would be needed to prevent traffic build up on Montreal and separate the people who are turning right from the people who are continuing north towards the 401?
 We are a growing city with a traffic problem that I think no amount of pedestrian/cyclist paths are going to solve; therefore, I would think we should accommodate the roads for the commuters (leisure drivers and tourists too), making it a little easier to drive around the city?
 I think of the intersection of Gardiners and TBK and the lack of right turn lanes there, and would hope the city see that if we build our newer intersections with the future in mind, we wouldn’t have to go back and reconstruct later, spending even more money due to inflation and the rising costs of labour.
 Thank you.

-jyoun024 asked almost 3 years agoThanks for sharing your suggestion.
+jyoun024 asked about 3 years agoThanks for sharing your suggestion.

 There is limited right-of-way space in this intersection to permit dedicated lanes in all directions & legs and this configuration that is being proposed now in the slides is preferred.
 One of the slides indicates that the intersection of Montreal/JCB is an interim configuration that will be reviewed as part of the Federal grant program to revisit the functionality of the Montreal/JCB intersection in order to accommodate all forms of transportation with a priority on Transit and Active Transportation.
 Future public engagement will form part of that work.